juamiji1/Guerrilla-development/README.md

 | ---- | ----------- |
 | `FV_2_rdd_lc_all.do` | Smooth condition test - Comparison of Baseline Characteristics Between Census Tracts In and Out the RD-Sample |
 | `FV_2_rdd_main_all.do` | Effects of Guerrilla Territorial Control on
-Night Light Luminosity, Wealth, and Human Capital - Effects of Guerrilla Territorial Control on Other Transformations of Night Light Luminosity|
+Night Light Luminosity, Wealth, and Human Capital, Effects of Guerrilla Territorial Control on Other Transformations of Night Light Luminosity|
 | `FV_2_rdd_nltime_all.do` | Effects of Guerrilla Control on the Arcsine of Night Light Luminosity Over Time |
 | `FV_2_rdd_educ_trimm_all.do` | Accounting for selective in-migration |
 | `FV_2_rdd_trust_all.do` |  Effects of Guerrilla Territorial Control on Attitudes towards the Government |